equelin/vsphere-ha-deepdive/virtual_san_and_virtual_volumes_specifics.md

 ![](vvol-fdm-files.png "VVol FDM files")

-The power-off file however, which is used to indicate that a VM has been powered-off due to an isolation event, is not stored under the .vSphere-HA folder, but will be stored in the VM config VVol (in the UI exposed as the VVol VM folder) as shown in the screenshot below.
+The power-off file however, which is used to indicate that a VM has been powered-off due to an isolation event, is not stored under the .vSphere-HA folder any longer, but is stored in the VM config VVol (in the UI exposed as the VVol VM folder) as shown in the screenshot below.
+The same applies for VSAN, where it is now stored in the VM Namespace object, and for traditional storage (NFS or VMFS) it is stored in the VM folder.
+This change was made when Virtual Volumes was introduced and done to keep the experience consistent across storage platforms.

 ![](vvol-poweroff.png "VVol based poweroff file")